 Amslee Institute on November 27, 2018

 Many children are interested in the history of their family although they don’t always seek out and ask about family members.
 Learning about their history, children can gain a sense of self by knowing more about their heritage and culture.
-The holidays are a great time to foster this interest to start or expand a family history.

 Holidays and family gatherings such as reunions and weddings often bring together extended family members.
 Children may not spend a lot of time with some of these relatives and may feel shy or a little uncertain at first.
 Encouraging children to politely ask questions about a person and their memories can help ease this uncertainty and provide the child with a sense of belonging.